 - Jeroen Smaers * (brain evolution, phylogenetic comparative methodology)

-* = available to serve as advisor to incoming IDPAS students
+* = available to serve as primary advisor to incoming IDPAS students